smscommunity/sms-guide/_game/shines/pianta/episode1.md

 <img src="https://i.imgur.com/fw4J7TW.png">

 ### Normal 1st(A) Chomp Pattern
-These are typical RTA strats for when the A Chomp goes down the blue Normal path, and varies on what Chomp B and C do.
+These are typical RTA strats for when the A Chomp goes down the blue Normal path, and varies mainly on what Chomp C does.

 <details markdown="block">
   <summary markdown="span">